Justice Storytellers:

 • Creating a “Personal Ecology” Map by exploring your current relationship to creativity & activism, and how these interact with other aspects of your life.

-• Creating a “Narrative Ecology” Map by exploring the broader context in which you/your stories exist.
+• intro to “Narrative Ecology” Map by exploring the broader context in which you/your stories exist.
 What existing narrative does your story challenge?
 What new narrative are you creating?

 • Nurturing Your Writing Practice: Sharing current/past practices, reflecting on conditions that allow for/hinder creative flow, and learning how to create and sustain a writing practice rooted in liberatory values that works for you.